 Ticker Symbol: IWM

 This makes it an appealing choice for long-term investors.
 It also has a high average trading volume.
-Due to the liquidity, the ETF is great for short-term trades as well.
+Due to the liquidity, the ETF is excellent for short-term trades as well.

 iShares MSCI Emerging Markets ETF

 If you are looking to make short-term trades on foreign market movements, EEM is a great choice.
 EEM is one of the most popular and highly traded ETFs in the world.

 It’s usually one of the top highest volume ETFs.
 EEM offers exposure to large-cap emerging markets.

 It is also used by many long-term investors to add international exposure to their portfolio.
 Its expense ratio is 0.67%, which is higher than average.

 VXUS offers a broad portfolio of foreign stocks.
 It has exposure to developed and emerging non-U.S. markets.

 It consists of small-, mid- and large-cap companies.
 With VXUS, you can diversify a portfolio with both developed and emerging markets outside of the US.